Interface between people and technology

 Friday 24 May 2019

-Deidre Desmond is very excited to contribute as a keynote speaker at ISPO World Congress 2019.
-In a short interview she gave a brief overview of her lecture and why she loves her job.
+Deirdre Desmond is very excited to contribute as a keynote speaker at ISPO World Congress 2019.
+In an interview she gave a brief overview of her lecture and why she loves her job.

-What does it mean to you holding a keynote lecture at the ISPO World Congress?
+What does it mean to you to give a keynote lecture at the ISPO World Congress?

 It is a great privilege to have the opportunity to address the ISPO delegates as a keynote speaker in Kobe.
 The interdisciplinary nature of the Society and World Congress always makes for a really interesting and inspiring mix of presentations, workshops and exhibitions – I look forward to a diverse and dynamic programme showcasing the best research and practice developments of ISPO members internationally.
 It is my favourite event in the conference calendar and so I am very honoured and excited to contribute as a keynote speaker in 2019.

 What can participants expect from your keynote lecture?

 My hope is that delegates will be engaged in a thoughtful way to consider the interface between people and technology and the transformative potentials of technology at individual and societal levels.
 My background in psychology makes me curious about people and behaviour, and strategies for people to live and thrive in a complex world.
 I hope that my lecture will help nurture curiosity about the psychological and social aspects of assistive technology use.

 What were the reasons that made you specialise in your field of practice?